websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

    A script's return value determines the next task or state.
 ```

-See [Embedded Workflows](https://help.liferay.com/hc/articles/360028721732-Introduction-to-Workflow#embedded-workflows) for more workflow script examples.
+See [Crafting Workflow Definitions](./crafting-xml-workflow-definitions.md) for links to downloadable workflow script examples.

 ## Calling OSGi Services

-[Service Trackers](https://help.liferay.com/hc/articles/360028846472-Service-Trackers-for-OSGi-Services) retrieve OSGi services that are available.
+[Service Trackers](../../../liferay-internals/service-trackers.md) retrieve OSGi services that are available.
 If the Service Tracker returns null for the service, that service is unavailable and you can do something appropriate in response.

 Here's a workflow script written in Groovy that uses a `JournalArticleLocalService` to get an article count: